 There are a lot more that we could discuss here, like for example lucid dreaming.
 I myself don't manage to do that - be able to control my dream - which would probably give you so many more possibilities.
 You could for one ask to open a door and in the room see the best photograph in the world.
 Your brain will create the best photograph according to your own thinking for you.
 However, by mastering the above process, you may as well manage to do that!
 Anyone who does, please let me know!

-We all find excuses on how our life sucks and lacks of things which give you inspiration, but we can all live in imaginary surreal worlds everyday.
-We find excuses on how we lack time to work on our photography during our day, but we have enough hours to cultivate our inspiration each and every night.
+We all find excuses for how our life sucks and lacks things which give us inspiration, but we can all live in imaginary surreal worlds every day.
+We find excuses for how we lack time to work on our photography during our day, but we have enough hours to cultivate our inspiration each and every night.

 Let's take our dreams and make them true, through art!